 The Company has based its estimate on assumptions that may prove to be wrong.
 The Company may need to obtain additional funds sooner or in greater amounts than it currently anticipates.
-Potential sources of financing include strategic relationships, public or private sales of the Company's shares or debt and other sources.
+Potential sources of financing include strategic relationships, public or private sales of the Company's shares or debt, the sale of the Company's State of New Jersey net operating losses and other sources.
 If the Company raises funds by selling additional shares of common stock or other securities convertible into common stock, the ownership interest of existing stockholders may be diluted.
-With \$21.8 million in cash, investment securities and interest receivable at June 30, 2019 coupled with future sales of the Company's New Jersey NOL's and, as more fully described in Note 11, the remaining availability under the Capitol on DemandTM with JonesTrading Institutional Services LLC and the common stock purchase agreement with Aspire Capital Fund LLC, the Company believes it has sufficient capital resources to fund its operations into the first quarter of 2021.
-The Company will be required to obtain additional funding to continue development of its current product candidates within the anticipated time periods, if at all, and to continue to fund operations.